Qabel/qabel.github.io/_docs/Qabel-Client-Configuration.md

                         'accounts' : accounts,
                         'drop_servers' : drop_servers,
                         'identities' : identities
-                        'module_data' : { KEY : { ... }, ... }
                         "}"

 #### Accounts

 Accounts are meant for paid service accounting.
-Accounts are not part of the Qabel Client's beta release.

 The item `accounts` includes an array of account settings structures